-6.8.3.2.
+6.8.7.2.
 Setting the Audio Over Duration

 Video input A

-Fault Fault definitions
+Fault definitions

-Ove Over duration
+Audio over duration

 3 to 255 samples

 3

 This control sets the duration in samples that audio is at or above the Over level before a fault condition exists.
-As a guide, with audio sampling rate at 48 kHz, period between samples is approximately 21 usec.
+As a guide, with audio sampling rate at 48 kHz, the period between samples is approximately 21 usec.
 Subsequently, the minimum and factory default over duration setting is approximately 63 usec.